Information

 There are various returns due to finance part of the annual accounts process.
 You should have procedures in place to ensure that information requested can be provided to Finance in an accurate and timely manner.
 Information requested will be used to ensure income and expenditure are recorded in the appropriate financial year and that any assets or liabilities of the Scottish Government are reviewed and appropriately accounted for.
 This includes consideration of committed and contingent balances.

-Sponsored bodies should all be meeting the Fair Work First criteria, providing:
+Sponsored bodies should all be meeting the Fair Work First criteria, follows::

 All employers should make use of the Fair Work resources available, including the Fair Work First guidance, Employer Support Tool and resources from the CIPD.

-12.10 Assurance – regarding Major Investment(s), how confident are you that your sponsored body engaged with the appropriate authority and recorded all relevant projects with the appropriate authority?
-If the answer is yes, you should provide information of what investments the public body has and if there is evidence that they have assessed them against the criteria for major investments (including Construction, Infrastructure, and IT investments) in the SPFM?
+12.13 Assurance – Regarding Major Investment(s), how confident are you that your sponsored body engaged with the appropriate authority and recorded all relevant projects with the appropriate authority?
+Please provide information on what investments the public body has and if there is evidence that they have assessed them against the criteria for major investments (including Construction, Infrastructure, and IT investments) in the SPFM.

 Systems should be in place to ensure all business cases are assessed.